 Ingredient Notes

-Hard-boiled eggs are the heart of the dip, so cook them until the yolks are fully set.
-Mayonnaise makes the dip creamy, mustard brings the signature deviled egg tang, and vinegar or pickle juice brightens the flavor.
-Paprika gives it that classic deviled egg finish.
+Hard-boiled eggs are the base of this dip, so make sure the yolks are fully set and the eggs are cooled before mixing.
+Mayonnaise makes the dip creamy, mustard adds that signature deviled egg tang, and vinegar or pickle juice brightens the flavor.
+Paprika gives it the classic deviled egg finish.

 Step 1: Prepare the Eggs

-Peel the hard-boiled eggs and chop them roughly.
+Peel the hard-boiled eggs and roughly chop them.

 Step 2: Mash the Eggs

-Place the chopped eggs in a bowl and mash them with a fork or potato masher until they reach your preferred texture.
+Place the chopped eggs in a bowl and mash them with a fork or potato masher until you reach your preferred texture.
+For a chunkier dip, mash lightly.
+For a smoother dip, mash more thoroughly.

 Step 3: Add the Creamy Ingredients

-Add the mayonnaise, mustard, and vinegar or pickle juice to the eggs.
+Add the mayonnaise, mustard, and vinegar or pickle juice.
+Stir until the mixture is creamy and well combined.

 Add salt and black pepper to taste.
-If you want, you can also stir in chopped pickles, bacon, herbs, or a little hot sauce.
+If you want to customize the dip, stir in chopped pickles, bacon, herbs, hot sauce, or a little cream cheese.
+Taste and adjust the mustard or mayonnaise as needed.

 Tips for the Best Deviled Egg Dip